btzy/lieuzhenghong.com/root/group_testing.md

-Two back-to-back pandemics were too much for the world to handle, and the remnants of humanity have been reduced to scavenging for GrabFood discounts, unable to remember what the sun looks like.
+Two back-to-back pandemics were too much for the world to handle, and the remnants of humanity have been reduced to scavenging for GrabFood discounts, unable to remember what the sun looked like.

 But there is hope.
 A new screening test has been devised: a perfect, infinitely sensitive test that